Brett-Tanner/Journal/2023/Dec_23.md

 - Remember debug() is a helper in views, formats and YML and displays in pre tags

+- [x] Install pghero so I can see DB stats easily
+  - [] Test that only User 1 can access the panel
+  - [] Check out the recommendations on live, from dev seems like some unused indexes at least
-- [] Close activities at the middle of the last weekday before they start
+- [] Close activities 2pm the last weekday before they start
 - [] Disable copy regs for closed events
-- [] Move upcoming events to top of parent/child profiles
 - [] Overwrite the sign in path properly as well
   - Can use `stored__location_for` to redirect to originally requested page
 - [] Uncomment `config.force_ssl` in production, we're already redirecting to HTTPS and the other stuff is good